uber/peloton/tests/failure/README.md

  3. If all tests pass, the created minicluster will be cleaned up.

 * Testing against vcluster
-  1. Ensure environment variable GOPATH is set and $GOPATH/bin is in your PATH
+  1. Ensure the following environment variables are set:
+     a.
+VCLUSTER_ZOOKEEPER is set to the location of Zookeeper where underlying    Peloton is running
+     b.
+VCLUSTER_PELOTON_IMAGE is set to the Docker image of Peloton that you want to test against (see step 2).
   2. Build a docker image for Peloton and push it to remote registries make docker make docker-push